 Let’s look at three general guidelines about how to approach exercises.
 Then let’s look at three basic exercises you can do regularly.
 Bonus: you can use all of these suggestions before and during pregnancy.

 Three Guidelines for Approaching Exercise

-- The number one and most theme is to listen to your body and consult your obstetrician or gynaecologist.
-While it is generally considered safe to exercise for all nine months, it may become increasingly more difficult as your belly continues to grow, and your balance becomes unsteady.
+- The number one and most important theme is to listen to your body and consult your obstetrician or gynaecologist.
+While it is generally considered safe to exercise for all nine months, it may become increasingly more difficult as your belly continues to grow and your balance becomes unsteady.